lokumai/smolagents-quickstart-template/docs/mini-courses/2_rag.md

 Vector DBs are special storages for millions of fingerprints.
 They keep the numbers and link them to the original code.

 They search super fast using smart math.

+**Querying**: Convert query to vector, search DB for top-N similar (cosine similarity), return to LLM.

 ### B. Popular Ones